cysouw/diathesis/text/c09_adverbials.md

 - Das Haus steht neben der Kirche.
   Das Haus steht frei.

-### [ NL | Np ] *wund-* Reflexive intransitive location drop {#sec:adverbial-reflexive-location-drop}
+### [ NL | N– ] *wund-* Reflexive intransitive location drop {#sec:adverbial-reflexive-location-drop}

-Similar to the previous diathesis, some intransitives with obligatory location [@next a,b] can be used without this location when a preverbial is added [@next c].
+Some intransitives with obligatory location, like *liegen* 'to lie' [@next a,b] can be used without this location when a preverbial is added [@next c].
 However, with these intransitives an additional reflexive pronoun is necessary.
-This diathesis is only attested with the preverbial *wund* 'sore'.
+This diathesis is only attested with the preverbial *wund-* 'sore'.

 ::: ex
 a.
 Der Patient liegt auf dem Bett.